dasch-swiss/dsp-tools/README.md

 are written in the [unittest](https://docs.python.org/3/library/unittest.html) framework and executed with the [pytest](https://docs.pytest.org) framework.
 There are two groups of tests:
-The ones in `test/unittests` can be run directly, whereas the ones in `test/e2e` need a DSP stack running in the background.
+- `test/unittests` they can be run directly,
+- `test/e2e` need a DSP stack running in the background.
 A DSP stack can be started with the command [`dsp-tools start-stack`](https://docs.dasch.swiss/latest/DSP-TOOLS/cli-commands/#start-stack)

+Tests can be run in three different ways:

-It is possible to run all tests in a given folder: `pytest test/unittests`
+- Run all tests in a given folder: `pytest test/unittests`.
-Or only the tests inside a singe file: `pytest test/unittests/test_excel2xml.py`
+- Run only the tests inside a single file: `pytest test/unittests/test_excel2xml.py`.
-Or even a certain method: `pytest test/unittests/test_excel2xml.py::TestExcel2xml::test_make_boolean_prop`
+- Run only the test for a single method: `pytest test/unittests/test_excel2xml.py::TestExcel2xml::test_make_boolean_prop`.

-This is useful in combination with the debugging mode of your IDE, if you want to examine why a single line of code in a test method fails.
+This is useful in combination with the debugging mode of your IDE if you want to examine why a single line of code in a test method fails.

 Some e2e tests require ImageMagick and ffmpeg to be installed: `brew install imagemagick ffmpeg`

-## Code style
+## Code Style

 When contributing to the project, please make sure you use the same code style rules as we do.
-We use
+We use the following linters:

 - [markdownlint](https://github.com/igorshubovych/markdownlint-cli) (configured in `.markdownlint.yml`)
 - [black](https://pypi.org/project/black/) (configured in `pyproject.toml`)